 - Drug dealing or cultivation of drugs

 - Threat or actual use of violence

 - Criminal Damage

 - Hate Crime

-- 2. Unwanted Behaviour which is behaviour is unwanted and viewed as unacceptable by the person experiencing it (the complainant).
-LBBD does not consider behaviour in this category to be 'antisocial behaviour,' so legal action is unlikely to be appropriate, but services such as mediation are still offered to help resolve this type of complaint and to manage the complainants expectations.
+- 2. Unwanted behavior which is behavior that is unwanted and viewed as unacceptable by the person experiencing it (the complainant).
+LBBD does not consider behavior in this category to be 'antisocial behavior,' so legal action is unlikely to be appropriate, but services such as mediation are still offered to help resolve this type of complaint and to manage the complainants expectations.
 Types of complaints that fall into this category include complaints about:

-- Cooking smells
+- · Cooking smells

-- Normal living noise, for example, hovering and other domestic chaos
+- Normal living noise, for vacuuming and other domestic chores

+- Parking issues when there are no parking regulations being broken

 - Children playing

 - · Fencing or boundary disputes

-- Parking issues when there are no parking regulations being broken